AGISR/Change.org-Python-API/README.md

 # Change.org Python API

-This is a python interface for the http://change.org REST API.
+This is a Python interface for the http://change.org REST API.

-This application provides a Python interface for interacting with the change.org REST API.
 This package uses [Requests](http://docs.python-requests.org/en/latest/) as its HTTP request engine, and returns data in regular Python data structures (lists and dicts).

 ## Local Installation